rspamd/rspamd.com/_posts/2019-05-16-rspamd-performance.md

 full_gc_iters = 10000;
 ~~~

-In this mode, we can also observe GC stats on workers that performs full GC loop each 10k messages being scanned:
+These options tell Rspamd to preserve Lua objects in memory for longer time, at the same time in this mode, we can also observe GC stats on workers that performs full GC loop each 10k messages being scanned:

 <pre>
 <div class="term">